Milo123459/Spencer/README.md

 - Fork this repo
 - Clone your forked repo
-- Make a branch by running `yarn nb awesome-feature-name-here`
+- Make a branch by running `yarn nb awesome-feature-name-here`.
 - Add your code
 - Add and commit your code
 - Go to [this](https://github.com/Milo123459/Spencer) repo and create a pull request